zlogic/mendix-docs/content/en/docs/deployment/private-cloud/private-cloud-cluster/_index.md

   runtimeTerminationDelaySeconds: 90
 ```

-Setting `runtimeTerminationDelaySeconds` to `90` will keep the app running for 90 seconds after a pod receives a shutdown signal.
+For example, if you set `runtimeTerminationDelaySeconds` to `90`, the app continues to run for 90 seconds after a pod receives a shutdown signal.

 In most cases, this option is only needed when an app is partially scaled down (for example, by a [Horizontal pod autoscaler](#horizontal-autoscaling)), and is still running.

 {{% alert color="warning" %}}
-Some container runtimes or network configurations will prevent a terminating pod from receiving traffic or opening new connections.
-The Mendix Runtime can still use its existing database connections from the connection pool and keep processing any running microflows and requests, but uploading files or calling external REST services might fail.
+Some container runtimes or network configurations prevent a terminating pod from receiving traffic or opening new connections.
+The Mendix Runtime can still use its existing database connections from the connection pool and keep processing any running microflows and requests, but uploading files or calling external REST services may fail.
 {{% /alert %}}

 ### GKE Autopilot Workarounds {#gke-autopilot-workarounds}